lyteword/chspurgeon-tod/volume-4/psalm-103.md

 **Verse 3.**

-1\.Forgiveness is *in* God: "There is forgiveness with thee."
+1\.
+Forgiveness is *in* God: "There is forgiveness with thee."
 It is his nature to forgive as well as to punish sin.

-2\.It is *from* God.
+2\.
+It is *from* God.
 None can forgive sin but God.
 None can reveal forgiveness but God.

-3\.It is like God, full, free, and everlasting—"all thine iniquities." *G. R.*
+3\.
+It is like God, full, free, and everlasting—"all thine iniquities." *G. R.*

 **Verse 3.** *Who healeth all thy diseases.*

-1\.Why is sin called a disease? (a) As it destroys the moral beauty of the creature. (b) As it excites pain. (c) As it disables from duty. (d) As it leads to death.
+1\.
+Why is sin called a disease? (a) As it destroys the moral beauty of the creature. (b) As it excites pain. (c) As it disables from duty. (d) As it leads to death.

-2\.The variety of sinful diseases to which we are subject.
+2\.
+The variety of sinful diseases to which we are subject.
 Mr 7:21-23; Gal 5:19, &c.

-3\.The remedy by which God heals these diseases. (a) His pardoning mercy through the redemption of Christ. (b) The sanctifying influences of grace. (c) The means of grace. (d) The resurrection of the body. *From "The Study, "* 1873.
+3\.
+The remedy by which God heals these diseases. (a) His pardoning mercy through the redemption of Christ. (b) The sanctifying influences of grace. (c) The means of grace. (d) The resurrection of the body. *From "The Study, "* 1873.

 **Verse 3** (*last clause* ).—Our diseases by nature, our great Physician, the perfect soundness which he works in us, results of that soundness.

 **Verses 3-5.** Mercy's Hexapla.

-1\.Three curses removed. (a) Guilt put away. (b) Corruption cured. (c) Destruction averted.
+1\.
+Three curses removed. (a) Guilt put away. (b) Corruption cured. (c) Destruction averted.

-2\.Three blessings, bestowed. (a) Favours that can gratify. (b) Pleasures that can satisfy. (c) Life that can never die.
+2\.
+Three blessings, bestowed. (a) Favours that can gratify. (b) Pleasures that can satisfy. (c) Life that can never die.

 Or

-1\.Pardon.
+1\.
+Pardon.
 (Ps 103:3)

-2\.Purification.
+2\.
+Purification.
 (Ps 103:4)

-3\.Redemption.
+3\.
+Redemption.

-4\.Coronation.
+4\.
+Coronation.
 (Ps 103:5)

-5\.Plenty bestowed.
+5\.
+Plenty bestowed.

-6\.Power renewed. *W. Durban.*
+6\.
+Power renewed. *W. Durban.*

 **Verse 4.** (*first clause* ).
 The Redemption of David's life from destruction.

-1\.His shepherd life.
+1\.
+His shepherd life.

-2\.His military life.
+2\.
+His military life.

-3\.His persecuted life.
+3\.
+His persecuted life.

-4\.His regal life.
+4\.
+His regal life.

-5\.His spiritual life. *W. J.*
+5\.
+His spiritual life. *W. J.*

 **Verse 4.** What is redeemed, and from what?
 Who are redeemed, and by whom?

 **Verse 5.**

-1\.A singular condition—satisfaction.
+1\.
+A singular condition—satisfaction.

-2\.A singular provision—good things.
+2\.
+A singular provision—good things.

-3\.A singular result—youth renewed.
+3\.
+A singular result—youth renewed.

 **Verse 5.** —"Rejuvenescence."
 See Macmillan's "Ministry of Nature, " pp. 321-347.

 **Verse 7.**

-1\.God would have men know him.
+1\.
+God would have men know him.

-2\.He is his own revealer.
+2\.
+He is his own revealer.

-3\.There are degrees in the revelation.
+3\.
+There are degrees in the revelation.

-4\.We may pray for increased knowledge of him.
+4\.
+We may pray for increased knowledge of him.

 **Verse 8.**

-1\.Mercy specified: "Merciful and gracious."
+1\.
+Mercy specified: "Merciful and gracious."

-2\.Mercy qualified: "Slow to anger."
+2\.
+Mercy qualified: "Slow to anger."
 Mercy itself may be angered, and then how terrible is the anger.

-3\.Mercy amplified: "Plenteous in mercy."
+3\.
+Mercy amplified: "Plenteous in mercy."
 "He will abundantly pardon; "and he only knows what abundant pardon means. *G. R.*

 **Verse 9.**

-1\.What God will do to his people.
+1\.
+What God will do to his people.
 He will sometimes chide—contend with them. (a) Providentially, by outward trials. (b) Experimentally, by inward conflicts.

-2\.What he will not do to them. (a) Not chide continually in this life. (b) Not chide in the least hereafter. (c) "The days of their mourning shall be ended." *G. R.*
+2\.
+What he will not do to them. (a) Not chide continually in this life. (b) Not chide in the least hereafter. (c) "The days of their mourning shall be ended." *G. R.*

 **Verses 11-13.** The height, length and depth of divine love.